SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 >
 > "Good… Par…" Pinkie tries in her sleep.

-*Was Pinkie's story eluding to her having feelings for me?*
+*What was Pinkie's story eluding to?*

 *The way she described the characters, it did sound like us.*

-*And aren't I realizing I might have feelings for her right now?*

 *Is Pinkie scared to ask me out?*